 - Obtain equations of motion for constant acceleration using a graphical approach.

 - A ball is thrown vertically upwards with a velocity of 20 m s–1 from the top of a multi-storey building.
 The height of the point from where the ball is thrown is 25.0 m from the ground. (a) How high will the ball rise?
-And (b) how long it will be before the ball hits the ground?
+And (b) how long will it be before the ball hits the ground?
 (Take g = 10 m s–2)

 - Discuss the motion of an object under free fall.
-7) Derive an expression for stopping distance of a vehicle in terms of initial velocity and acceleration.
+7) Derive an expression for the stopping distance of a vehicle in terms of initial velocity and acceleration.

 Important Note: All the graph-based questions and derivations are important for this chapter.
 Along with that do practice class 11th physics NCERT solutions.

 A particle moving along a straight line or a path is said to undergo one-dimensional motion.
 For example, the motion of a train along a straight line, freely falling body under gravity etc

 The other name for straight-line motion is rectilinear motion.